nterreri/thesis/report/chapter1.md

 With applications of artificial intelligence to using natural language inputs for different purposes, including general purpose mobile device interfaces (Viv Labs, 2016; Dillet, 2016).
-Furthermore, several technology companies have started offering "Artificial Intelligence as a Service" products.
+Furthermore, several technology companies have started offering "Artificial Intelligence as a Service" (AIaaS) products.
-Among these are BloomsburyAI (founded at UCL) and other companies such as Google and Microsoft (Pandorabots, 2016; Riedel et al, 2016; Microsoft Cognitive Services, 2016).
+Among these are BloomsburyAI and other companies such as Google and Microsoft (Pandorabots, 2016; Riedel et al, 2016; Microsoft Cognitive Services, 2016).
 This appears indicative of the fact that chatbot and natural language processing technologies are reaching a level of maturity